rahulsingh34/misc-data-engineering/spark/testing.md

-- Convert 2 queries from Weeks 1-2 from PostgreSQL to SparkSQL
+- Convert a query from PostgreSQL to SparkSQL
-- Create new PySpark jobs in `src/jobs` for these queries
+- Create new a PySpark job in `src/jobs` for it
-- Create tests in `src/tests` folder with fake input and expected output data
+- Create a test in `src/tests` folder with fake input and expected output data